adrianocanofre/aws-architect-certified/topics/applications/tips_tracks.md

 > FALSE

 **What happens when you create a topic on Amazon SNS?**
-> Nothing, as topics are specific to Amazon SQS.
+> An Amazon Resource Name is created.

 **Auditing user access/API calls etc across the entire AWS estate can be achieved by using ________.**
 > CloudTrail